wvhefner/wvhefner/README.md

-I'm Jeremy - a researcher and perpetual student focused on security, information warfare, and cyber operations.
+Researcher and perpetual student focused on security, information warfare, and cyber operations.

 ---